jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=microprofile-opentracing-smallrye/jaeger-tracer=<jaeger-tracer name>:read-attribute(name=sampler-manager-host-port)`

 ## syntax of the operation to get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sampler-param`
-the jaeger sampler parameter. for a constant sampler `0` means no trace and `1` means all traces. for a probabilistic sample this is the probability of sampling. for a  `ratelimiting` sampler this define the number of traces per second. get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sampler-param` attribute.
+the jaeger sampler parameter. for a 'constant' sampler `0` means no trace and `1` means all traces. for a 'probabilistic' sample this is the probability of sampling. for a 'rate limiting' sampler this define the number of traces per second. get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sampler-param` attribute.
 `/subsystem=microprofile-opentracing-smallrye/jaeger-tracer=<jaeger-tracer name>:read-attribute(name=sampler-param)`

 ## syntax of the operation to get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sampler-type`
-the jaeger sampler type. there are `4` supported type: const, probabilistic, `ratelimiting` and remote. get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sampler-type` attribute.
+the jaeger sampler type. there are `4` supported type: 'const', 'probabilistic', '`ratelimiting`' and 'remote'. get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sampler-type` attribute.
 `/subsystem=microprofile-opentracing-smallrye/jaeger-tracer=<jaeger-tracer name>:read-attribute(name=sampler-type)`